El Marsa, Western Sahara

-El Marsa المرسى is a port city in Western Sahara.
+El Marsa المرسى is a port city in Moroccan-occupied Western Sahara.

 According to the Moroccan authorities, El Marsa belongs to Laayoune Province in the region of Laâyoune-Sakia El Hamra.
-Its population in 2014 is 17,917, the second-largest in the province (behind the regional capital El Aaiún) and third in the region.
+Its population in 2024 is 28,848, the second-largest in the province (behind the regional capital El Aaiún) and third in the region.
 It has a seaport on the Atlantic Ocean and therefore is also known as Laayoune Plage (El Aaiún Beach).
 The town also has a hospital.

 El Marsa is to the west of El Aaiún, on the N1, Morocco's main highway, which also goes into the Western Sahara, where it is the last settlement south until Boujdour.